Charlotte Gainsbourg: Music

 In 2011, Gainsbourg released the double album Stage Whisper, a collection of unreleased songs from IRM and live tracks.
 In 2013, Gainsbourg released a cover version of the song "Hey Joe", recorded with Beck, for the soundtrack of the film Nymphomaniac, in which she was the lead actress.
 Her music influenced artists such as Tove Lo, who cited the simplicity and quirky lyrical content of Charlotte's IRM as the main inspiration behind her career in music and said that it "opened a new world" for her as regards sound, and she performed a bilingual cover of "The Maiden's Prayer" in French and English as the opening tune for the Anglo-French crime thriller television serial The Tunnel.

 Since 2014, Gainsbourg has been supporting the Hear the World Foundation as ambassador.
 In her role she advocates for equal opportunities and a better quality of life for people with hearing loss.
 She was featured in the Hear the World Calendar 2014, the proceeds of which were to benefit the foundation's projects.

 Gainsbourg worked for four years, mainly in New York, with producer Sebastian Akchoté (known as SebastiAn) on her fifth studio album, titled Rest.
-Rest is a portrayal of her feelings after her father Serge Gainsbourg and her half-sister Kate Barry's death, with the theme of alcohol addiction.
-About the album, she said "The album took a different direction.
+Rest is a portrayal of her feelings after the deaths of her father Serge Gainsbourg and her half-sister Kate Barry, with the theme of alcohol addiction.
+About the album, she said, "The album took a different direction.
 I wanted to express [my grief] not only with sadness but with anger."
 The lyrics are in English and French.
 In September 2017, music videos for the singles "Rest" and "Deadly Valentine" were released, both are directed by Gainsbourg herself.
 The music videos feature her children.
 The album was released on 17 November 2017.
 A companion EP for Rest was released the following year, titled Take 2.
 Gainsbourg additionally featured on Akchoté's second studio album Thirst in November 2019.

 Throughout late November 2020, Gainsbourg posted images to social media of her in the recording studio with Irish-Scottish music producer Salvador Navarrete, known better by his stage name Sega Bodega.
 Navarrete described the sessions as "sounding beautiful".
 It was unveiled in September 2021 that Gainsbourg would appear on Navarrete's second studio album, Romeo, which was released on 12 November 2021.
 It is expected that more music between the two will be released.